By Robert Forto

-Next week we will have an encore airing of one of most popular shows, Mind-Body Dog Training on the Dog Doctor Radio Show.
+Next week we will have an encore airing of one of most popular shows, Mind-Body Dog Training on the Dog Works radio.
 If you want to change the way your dog performs this is something you will not want to miss.

 Think about it, you are about to head into the ring for a big obedience match or a conformation show.
 Of course you are nervous.
 You have worked so hard for this big day.
 Up until now you and your dog have been in perfect synchronicity.
 Haven’t you?
 You have done your pre-game prep and you are up next.

 Then something catches your dogs eye and your whole dog training world comes crumbling down.
 Your dog gets spooked, you tense up and your dog pulls away.
 Your run in the ring ends in chaos and you are disqualified.
 Something you have worked so hard on for the past two years: all of those individual lessons with your private trainer, the perfect pick of the litter puppy, all that money, gone in an instant!